Bill Sponsors: Delegate Brooke Lierman, Senator Cheryl Kagan

 “See, I am doing a new thing!
 Now it springs up; do you not perceive it?
 I am making a way in the wilderness and streams in a wasteland.”
 Isaiah 43: 16-21

-Maryland will be considering a ban on foam that would mean:
+Maryland will be considering a ban on foam so that:

 - No establishment or institution would be able to serve food in foam containers.
 This includes not only restaurants, but also schools/universities and nonprofits such churches.
 Restaurants will also be banned from using foam containers for carryout or "doggie bags".